 - A separate loan application is required for summer session(s) and for each academic year.

 Montclair State University does not endorse particular private loan providers.
-The list of lenders are lenders that have successfully conducted business with Montclair State University in the past.
-Neither Montclair State University nor the Office of Student Financial Aid promote, endorse or recommend any of these loan products or lenders by including them on the list.
+The list of lenders provided have successfully conducted business with Montclair State University in the past.
+Neither Montclair State University nor the Financial Aid Office promote, endorse or recommend any of these loan products or lenders by including them on the list.
 You have the right to select the private educational lender of your choice.

 ELMSelect provides you with a list of historical private lenders, from which you can choose to apply for a private educational loan.
 If your chosen lender is not listed on ELMSelect’s website, you should contact your lending institution of choice.
 Please note that all lenders may not work with our ELMSelect partner, so the certification process and disbursement of funds may be delayed.